KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

 The `createFromAccount` method takes the public key of the account to attach the DID to, and the `setAttestationKey` method takes the same parameter to set the attestation key the DID will need and use.

+An Attester account needs to have an attestation key to write CTypes and attestations on chain.
+Use the `setAttestationKey` method to set this.
+For this example transaction, the Attester account uses the `dispatchAs` proxy method to assign the attestation key to the same account.
+However, you can also use this method to assign the attestation key to another account.

 The `signAndSubmitTx` method then takes those transactions and submits them as a batch to the chain.

 ## Run the code